Please note that all images on this site are copyrighted by the artist and may not be reproduced without permission. Stone Lithographs

 Original Hand-Pulled Stone Lithographic Print

-For no extra charge, the artist will hand-color the eyes in your choice of blue, green, or amber.
+As an extra-special personalized touch, for no extra charge the artist will hand-color the eyes in your choice of blue, green, or amber!
+Click on the green eyes picture at left to enlarge.

 MAINE COONS - By the way, if you like Maine Coon Cats then you may be interested in the original Maine Coon Cat watercolor painting on this page »